Why doing laundry may get more expensive in March - NewsBreak

 The price hike will apply to Tide, Gain, Downy, Bounce and Unstopables products in all forms: liquid and unit-dose detergents, scent beads, liquid fabric softeners, and dryer sheets, Chief Financial Officer Andrew Schulten said.

 “Since our last update, we’ve seen continued increases in diesel and chemicals with little offset in other materials,” Schulten said.
 “Freight costs have continued to increase.
-We now expect freight and transportation costs to be an incremental $300 million after-tax headwind for fiscal 2022.”US consumer prices soared 7% in past year, most since 1982
+We now expect freight and transportation costs to be an incremental $300 million after-tax headwind for fiscal 2022.”Earth’s core cooling faster than expected, new study finds

 Procter & Gamble has already raised prices in all 10 of its U.S. categories: baby care, fabric care, feminine care, personal health care, family care, home care, hair car, grooming, oral care and skincare.